section-engineering-education/engineering-education/articles/setting-up-cicd-for-python-packages-using-github-actions/index.md

 Following the guide on the official [Python documentation](http://packaging.python.org/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.html), Let's create a credential for GitHub Action to communicate with Test PyPI.
 Follow the instructions below:

 1. Go to [https://test.pypi.org/manage/account/#api-tokens](https://test.pypi.org/manage/account/#api-tokens) and create a new [API token](https://pypi.org/help/#apitoken).
 If you have the project on Test PyPI already, limit the token scope to just that project.
-You can call it something like `GitHub Actions CI/CD — project-org/project-repo` in order for it to be easily distinguishable in the token list. **Don’t close the page just yet — you won’t see that token again.**
+Name it something unique in order for it to be distinct in the token list.
+Finally, COPY the token.
-2. In a separate browser tab or window, go to the `Settings` tab of your target repository and then click on [Secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the left sidebar.
+2. In a separate browser tab or window, go to the `Settings` tab of your target repository and then click on [Secrets] in the left sidebar.
-3. Create a new secret called `TEST_PYPI_PASSWORD` and copy-paste the token from the first step.
+3. Create a new secret called `TEST_PYPI_PASSWORD` and PASTE the token from the first step.

 **Attention**